AIMÉE SOPHIE GARCIA

 WHAT ARE YOU MOST EXCITED TO BE WORKING ON RIGHT NOW?

-The last year and a half I've been tackling some health issues that took away my voice.
+The last two years I've been tackling some health issues that took away my voice.
 Writing became the perfect gift for expressing myself and helped me find my metaphorical voice.

 DO YOU HAVE A DREAM ROLE?